• Skip to primary navigation

 Instructions

-• Heat olive oil in a large sauce pan, over medium heat.
-Saute chopped onion and garlic for 2-3 minutes or until they begin to get translucent.
+• Heat the oil in a large saucepan over medium heat.
+Saute chopped onion and garlic for 3 to 4 minutes or until they begin to get translucent.

-• Remove pan off heat, let cool for about 5 minutes and blend until a creamy consistency using an immersion blender.
+• Remove the pan from the heat, uncover, and let the soup cool for about 5 minutes.
+Then, blend directly in the pot using an immersion blender until smooth and creamy.

 Notes